pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ground-truths.md

 ## Ground Truth is a joint effort

-When embarking on an LLM-based project, you have to ask yourself two main questions: What do we want the system to do?
-And what should the system never do?
-Right from this initial discussion, we need to think about the Ground Truth — how will we get it, who will create it, and who will validate it.
+Starting an LLM project requires defining what the system should and shouldn't do, while planning how to create and validate the Ground Truth data needed to achieve these goals.

 **Here's the deal: Your SMEs don't need a PhD in AI** — but they do need to grasp what makes Ground Truth tick.
 Think of it like teaching someone to drive: they don't need to know how the engine works, but they need to understand the rules of the road.
 Let's show them exactly how their expertise fits into the bigger picture.